*If your session will be held in my studio, I’ll provide you with the address and directions via email*

 • When you arrive, please leave baby in their car seat when bringing him/her into the studio.

-• Please allow 2-3 hours for your Newborn Session.
+• Please allow 2-3 hours for your Newborn Session, based on the package you reserved.

-• For family photos, I recommend a solid color shirt for Mom, Dad & Siblings.
-My top suggested colors are neutrals….heather grey, charcoal, brown, beige, black, white or cream.
-Please be mindful of the way your skin tones look against the color tops you choose.
+• For family photos, I recommend a solid neutral colored shirt for Mom, Dad & Siblings (i.e. heather grey, charcoal, brown, beige, black, white or cream).
+Please be mindful of the way your skin tones look against the color top you choose.
 Lighter colors may create a washed out skin tone that you won’t care for.
-My vision for your family photos is to create a soft, neutral look, however, the darker color tops always look great as well.
-If you would like to bring a couple options for colors, I’m happy to provide my feedback.
-Try to keep solid tops all in the same color tone, so that there isn’t a major distraction of too many colors in the photos.
+My vision for your family photos is to create a soft, neutral look, however, the darker colored tops always look great as well.
+If you would like to bring a couple options for color, I’m happy to provide my feedback.
+Try to keep solid tops all in the same color tone, so there isn’t a major distraction of too many colors in the photos.

 • Wear long, short or 3/4 sleeved tops and nothing baggy or flowy.
 Form fitting is best for moms.

 • Baby is typically wrapped for family photos, so we’ll find a coordinating or pop of color amongst the wraps in my collection.
 Family and sibling photos will be photographed first thing, upon arrival.
-When including older siblings, if possible, please bring two cars so that Dad (or other attendee) can take the older sibling(s) back home after we are finished with family/sibling photos OR if you can’t bring two cars, have Dad (or other attendee) take the older sibling(s) out for a bite to eat while we finish up with baby.
-I’ll enjoy my time in the studio with your little bundle of joy, but siblings get a little stir crazy, ha.
+When including older siblings, if possible, please bring two cars so that Dad (or other attendee) can take the older sibling(s) back home after we’re finished with family/sibling photos OR if you can’t bring two cars, have Dad (or other attendee) take the older sibling(s) out for a bite to eat or to the park, while we finish up with baby.

-• Although it would be fun to have grandparents, aunties/uncles and cousin scott over to watch baby’s debut portrait session AND for Taco Tuesday, of course, unfortunately, my studio seating is limited to 2 people, so we’ll have to take a rain check on the party.
+• Although it would be fun to have grandparents, aunties/uncles and cousin scott over to watch baby’s debut portrait session, unfortunately, my studio seating is limited to 2 people, so we’ll have to plan to include additional family members at a future outdoor session!
 Thank you for your understanding!
-But seriously, I love Taco Tuesdays!

 You guys are gonna rock this session, no doubt!
 If you have any questions on this information, shoot me an email at email@example.com and I’m happy to help!
 The studio will be ready for ya, upon arrival, so we can get thru your session as quickly and efficiently as possible.
 Eeeek, I can’t wait to see you soon <3